xumingming/storm-wiki/Concepts.md

 **Resources:**

-* [Config](http://nathanmarz.github.com/storm/doc/backtype/storm/Config.html): a listing of all configurations
+* [Config](http://nathanmarz.github.com/storm/doc/backtype/storm/Config.html): a listing of all configurations as well as a helper class for creating topology specific configurations
 * [defaults.yaml](https://github.com/nathanmarz/storm/blob/master/conf/defaults.yaml): the default values for all configurations
 * [[Setting up a Storm cluster]]: explains how to create and configure a Storm cluster
 * [[Running topologies on a production cluster]]: lists useful configurations when running topologies on a cluster